crsndr/galaxy-hub/content/eu/storage/index.md

 - None of the above options is working for you

 Please bear in mind that the change will be only effective after being granted, which can take a few working days.
-After the requested extension period ends, your quota will be back to the standard 250 GB.
-Your data won't be removed, but you won't be able to launch any jobs in Galaxy until you free up space and are again under 250 GB.
+After the requested extension period ends, your quota will be back to the standard 250GB.
+Your data won't be removed, but you won't be able to launch any jobs in Galaxy until you free up space and are again under 250GB.

 <!-- we need to update the  policy, as soon as we have the new scratch in place -->